bacontime/blog-mirror/_drafts/chocolate.md

 > The chocolate industry data indicate that the mean lead level in 226 dark chocolate samples (consisting of 9 products) was 0.048 ppm, the standard deviation was 0.029 ppm, and the maximum lead level found was 0.275 ppm.
 Several dark chocolate samples had lead levels exceeding 0.1 ppm, and more dark chocolate than milk chocolate samples had lead levels approaching 0.1 ppm.

-For comparison, the most lead-contaminated dark chocolate brand in Consumer Report's article was Hershey's Special Dark Mildly Sweet Chocolate, with a lead concentration of .047 ppm,[^leadppmcalculation]
+For comparison, the most lead-contaminated dark chocolate brand in Consumer Report's article was Hershey's Special Dark Mildly Sweet Chocolate, with a lead concentration of .047 ppm,[^leadppmcalculation].
+This is less than half the limit set by the FDA, and slightly less than the 0.048 ppm average cited by the FDA.

 [^leadppmcalculation]: CR states that one ounce of this chocolate has 265% of California's MADL (0.5 micrograms).
 This means that there are 1.325 micrograms of lead per ounce of chocolate.
 [Doing the unit conversion](https://www.wolframalpha.com/input?i=1.325+micrograms+per+ounce), this works out to 0.047 ppm.

+So Consumer Report did not find unusually high levels of lead in chocolate.
+There hasn't been any sort of catastrophic contamination event.
+The levels of lead measured by CR are pretty much exactly what the relevant regulatory authorities expect to find, and well below the limits these authorities consider to be dangerous.

+These are typical lead levels for chocolate.
+If they were dangerously high, the FDA just wouldn't let people sell chocolate.

+## But What if I Eat a *LOT* of Chocolate?

+Let's consider the worst case scenario for dark-chocolate based lead exposure.

+## Where Do These Limits Come From?